Corvimae/speedcontrol-gdqtracker/README.md

-# speedcontrol-tiltify
+# speedcontrol-gdqtracker

-This bundle is a helper bundle that gets the donation total from campaigns on [Tiltify](https://tiltify.com/).
-It was originally code for [nodecg-speedcontrol](https://github.com/speedcontrol/nodecg-speedcontrol) and is intended to work alongside it, but does not depend on it so could be used for other purposes.
-Currently undocumented and is subject to change.
+This bundle is a helper bundle that gets the donation total from instances of the [GDQ Donation Tracker](https://github.com/GamesDoneQuick/donation-tracker).

 ### Configuration